microbit-foundation/pxt-microbit-ml/docs/ml_get_event_certainty.md

 ml.getCertainty(ml.event.Unknown)
 ```

 The ML model runs several times a second and calculates a certainty value for each action.
-The estimated action is the action with the highest certainty (an action is not considered when its certainty is below the recognition point).
-Some programs may want to access the certainty values directly, for example to display or log them.
+The estimated action is the action with the highest certainty.
+An action cannot be the estimated action when its certainty is below the recognition point.
+Some programs may need to use the certainty values directly, for example to display or log them.
 Most programs can use the estimated action instead of certainty values.

 ## Parameters